"A Life-Changing Experience in the Footsteps of Jesus"

 Prices quoted are for payment by check or money order (credit card/PayPal payments incur a 3% surcharge)

-Included: 9 days and 8 nights of first-class hotel accommodations, a huge daily breakfast and dinner buffet, transportation in a deluxe air-conditioned motor coach, all museum and sightseeing entrance fees, most tips, luggage porters and taxes, ministry and discipleship from the TSCM team, expert guide commentary on site from specialized Israeli Guides.
+Included: 9 days and 8 nights of first-class hotel accommodations, a huge daily breakfast and dinner buffet, transportation in a deluxe air-conditioned motor coach, all museum and sightseeing entrance fees, most tips, luggage porters and taxes, thank you tour gifts, ministry and discipleship from the TSCM team, expert guide commentary on site from specialized Israeli Guides.

 Not Included: Airfare**, some gratuities and lunches are not included.
 See the FAQ for details.